Zoeken in deze blog

 as the guitar is really loud and can open up even more by

-as also the neck has been treated that way as well.
+to me as also the neck has been treated that way as well.

 A little bit oriental in the choice of the headform